Top 5 Best Diets For Diabetic Dogs

 Check Price On Amazon

-• Multi-condition support for glucose, weight, digestion, and urinary health
+• Multi-condition support: Formulated for glucose, weight, digestive, and urinary health

-• Therapeutic L-carnitine helps maintain lean muscle and metabolize fat
+• Therapeutic L-carnitine: Helps metabolize fat and maintain lean muscle

 Strength